 - Civic Amenities : Poor civic amenities in the area in which one lives can be a cause of stress.
 Inadequate or lack of civic facilities like improper water supply, excessive noise or air pollution, lack of proper transport facility can be quite stressful.

 - Life Changes : Life changes can bring stress to a person.
 Life changes can be slow or sudden.
 Slow life changes include getting older and sudden life changes include death or accident of a loved one.
 Sudden life changes are highly stressful and very difficult to cope.

 - Frustration : Frustration is another cause of stress.
-Frustration arises when goal directed behaviour is blocked.
+It arises when goal directed behavior is blocked.
 Management should attempt to remove barriers and help the employees to reach their goals.

 - Personality : People are broadly classified as ‘Type A’ and ‘Type B’.

 The ‘Type A’ people:

 - Gets irritated by minor mistakes of self and others.